ariesunique/happy_points/README.md

 ## Installation

 Make sure you have python (and pip) installed on your system.
 Make sure you have node (and npm) installed on your system.
+Make sure you have some type of database system on your site (the default setup uses sqlite for local development.)
+The installation instructions below assume code is running on a Linux (Ubuntu) machine.

 ### Prerequisites